 'It ain't right to break my heart.
-Not if you love me.'
+Not if you love me, Daryl!'

-She closes her bedroom door and leans against it, slides down until she's sitting on the floor her knees tucked up under her chin.
+Closing her bedroom door, she leans against it, slides down until she's sitting on the floor with her knees tucked up under her chin.
 She takes a shaky breath and whispers,

 The last time she said his name was nine years ago out in the field on a night just like tonight.

-Then there's a light like sun through her window and Daryl is standing on her room.
-Wearing the t-shirt and jeans he had on that night in the field, scuffed up motorcycles boots with knotted up laces and his unruly hair.
+A light like the sun shines through her window and Daryl's standing right here in her room.
+He's wearing the t-shirt and jeans he had on that night in the field, scuffed up motorcycles boots with knotted up laces and his unruly hair.
 She feels a smile stretch across her face, but he doesn't return it.
 He's got his head down and she can see that his face is wet.
 Is he crying?
-She tries to get out of bed, struggles some more with the sheets, but she's trapped.
+She tries to get out of bed, struggles with the sheets, but she's stuck there, can't get out.
 Then she realizes she's just in another dream.
 They come all the time.

 'Daryl?!
 I'm here, I'm stuck, I..' she watches as he raises his head and his sad blue eyes focus on her.

-'I went away cause it weren't right..
+'I went away cause it wasn't right.
 I went away and Shawn's dead, he's gone.
 He was my best friend.'

 Her body feels cold, frozen in place by the overwhelming guilt.
-But this is new.
+This is new.
 He never says anything to her, just holds out his hand and she can never reach it.
 She watches as he looks at her sadly and then turns away.

-Maggie's voice is somewhere out there far away like it's coming through a tunnel and she feels hands on her tugging at the sheets she got herself tangled in.
-Her chest aches from crying and when she finally opens her eyes Maggie is there pulling Beth against her and telling her it's just a bad dream.
+Maggie's voice is foggy, far away like it's coming through a tunnel and she feels hands on her tugging at the sheets she got herself tangled in.
+Her chest aches from crying and when she finally opens her eyes Maggie is there pulling her against her telling her it's just a bad dream.
 Just another bad dream.